totalnoMartina/irish-macrame/README.md

 I used another repository to try functions before i use them, as I was affraid to crash another app, [the-macrames repository](https://github.com/totalnoMartina/the-macrames) similar to this to try and test out the CRUD functionality of reviews being created, Updated and Deleted, so before putting the code here i struggled with the create part as it was using forms in the case of tutorials I followed and most helpful in this situation was [this one here](https://www.youtube.com/watch?v=EX6Tt-ZW0so&list=PL-51WBLyFTg2vW-_6XBoUpE7vpmoR3ztO&index=15), bug was that i could not make redirect url to go to the same page so i asked for help on Slack and Stackoverflow.

+I had a bug for a while, or that I thought it was a bug, showing 404 error when on homepage, but I went to check on Slack and it turned out that I only needed to clear cache and it would render without issues, also incognito works perfect.

 I watched several tutorials on putting likes and dislikes and decided at the end I would not want to promote 'disliking' but focus more on 'liking' so i made the funsction to be able to 'like' or if it is liked to 'unlike which does not show any 'dislike'.
 After testing it on another app in [this repository](https://github.com/totalnoMartina/macrame-shopping).
 Also here the redirect needed fixing.

 I tryed to test newsletter app in [this repo](https://github.com/totalnoMartina/the-macrames) as I want to make sure something works before I include it in my project as I have crashed so many apps during developing this one.
 At the moment it is not commited as I am having small issues figuring it out in the most simple way.
 I might need help from my mentor about this as I got the impression that it is easy but then some tutorials have it quite a bit complicated, so I was exploring this through [this tutorial](https://www.youtube.com/watch?v=yZPgBThZT04&list=PLGzru6ACxEAKtb29AeyHbVGUh2-0r891H&index=27).

 I spoke to a fellow student Iulia Konovalova about Error pages and she recommended something like [this](https://github.com/IuliiaKonovalova/e-commerce/blob/main/ecommerce_project/views.py) and I she helped me and explained finding best way to test to see my error page.
-She also helped in testing this apps features, so I really appreciate her and her husband Alex Konovalov.
+She also helped in testing this apps features, so I really appreciate her and her husband Alex Konovalov's help in making sure my error page does show as i had actually renamed the variable that comes from the module that is called 'handler404' and this made an issue.

-During payment process, message shows email confirmation will be sent but no email goes anywhere also, the order total is not rendering so it charges all zeros, I must check does it have anything to do with profile app that user information on charge is not maybe stored.
-I tried implementing webhooks and i can see payments in Stripe succesfull but not in webhooks, so i removed them.
+During payment process, message shows email confirmation will be sent but no email goes anywhere also, the order total is not rendering so it charged all zeros, I must check does it have anything to do with profile app that user information on charge is not maybe stored.
+I tried implementing webhooks and i can see payments in Stripe succesfull but not in webhooks, so I removed them.

+Last minute bug appeared on an admin page, coming from Django admin, when chosen an order, it shows 500 error and the variable 'original_bag' was not found, and my variable is called 'original_shoppingcart'.
+So I am able to recall orders from Admin side when not on django admin, while in django official admin, past orders dont show up.
+I will put this into the 'Future Feature - Bug Fixes'.

+Another last minute bug appeared on Update review page in my Safari mobile IPhone7 version(quite a small screen too), as the form is slightly overflowing the screen but not too much, the ability to fill out a form is still functional but i need to fix this when working more with django form rendering, item by item, so that i could better control the County field also and the fact that stars on reviews ar possible to go until any number, the reason why I did not target to limit this to be 6 stars as I wanted, I decided to leave these details for the time when I will have more time to learn more about detailed fomr handling in Django.
+Updated Bug: As doing the last check, putting a bootstrap class of mx-auto on form of Update Review, it centers it so nothing overflows. so Bug resolved almost.

 # Deployment and making a clone
 ## Deployment to heroku